Computationally Efficient RL under Linear Bellman Completeness for Deterministic Dynamics

-In contrast, our definition does not assume any \(\ell_2\)-norm bound or \(\ls_2\)-norm non-expansiveness of the parameters.
-Unfortunately, without these assumptions, the ground truth parameter of the optimal value function can exponentially blow up with the horizon, thus invalidating prior works.
-Our key contribution is to provide an algorithm that is computationally efficient even if the underlying parameter norm blows up.
+Hence, in this paper, we aim not to assume any \(\ell_2\)-norm bound or \(\ls_2\)-norm non-expansiveness of the parameters.
+Unfortunately, without these assumptions, the ground truth parameter of the optimal value function can exponentially grow with the horizon as evidenced by the examples above, thus invalidating prior methods requiring bounded parameter.
+Our key contribution is an algorithm that remains efficient even if the parameter norm blows up but requiring deterministic transition.